The 4 Best Methods for Attracting New Clients to Your Salon [2020 update]

 Improve the lighting conditions at your salon:

 This is where all the magic happens, so improving the lighting will make your photos, and your client’s selfies look that much better.
+This is often overlooked by stylists but can be a key way for how to get your salon noticed.
 Go with warmer temperature light bulbs, eliminate shadows, and try to add lighting on either side of the mirrors.
 Read more salon lighting tips here

 photo credit: ledsource.com